Teenagers tell The Sun ‘Listen to us and cover up Page 3’ – Girlguiding Scotland

 “We were so excited that last week would bring about a huge change, and that you would be on our side.
 So it’s incredibly disheartening for us as young women to see our voices and opinions being ignored by Britain’s biggest newspaper.”

-Girlguiding Scotland’s Chief Executive Denise King said:
+Girlguiding Scotland’s Chief Executive Denise Spence said:

 “Today’s letter signed by young Girlguiding Scotland members is a powerful statement showing that young women today are ready for a change.

 “The Sun needs to listen to their call and stop sending the message that if you’re female, you’re a decorative object above all else.”

 Girlguiding Scotland members have been actively involved in campaigning against Page 3 as part of Girlguiding’s Advocate programme of young campaigners.

 Girlguiding’s Advocate Panel is a group of 18 Girlguiding members aged 14-25 from across the UK, who discuss the issues girls care about and seek change, including body confidence, the representation of girls and women in the media, education, teenage mental health and role models for girls.
 They also help to direct Girlguiding’s research and campaigning work, including the charity’s annual Girls’ Attitudes Survey.

 Girlguiding Scotland is Scotland’s leading charity for girls and young women with more than 60,000 members.
 We are part of a worldwide movement which enables girls and young women to fulfil their potential and take an active and responsible role in society.